vitran96/evershop-docs/docs/development/advanced/intergrate-with-stripe-payment-gateway.md

 ## Register your payment gateway to the checkout page

 During the checkout process, EverShop will render the payment gateway list for the customer to choose.
-To get the payment gateway list, EverShop will call the `paymentMethods` API.
-So you need to register your payment gateway to the checkout page by hooking into the `paymentMethods` API.
+To get the payment gateway list, EverShop will call the `getPaymentMethods` API.
+So you need to register your payment gateway to the checkout page by hooking into the `getPaymentMethods` API.

 As you may know, to hook into an API, you need to create a middleware.
 So let's create a middleware to register our payment gateway.